RLoris/FileHelperDoc/README.md

 - UE plugin handling files operations on various platforms
 - Handle text/binary files on the local file system
-- Allows you to read/write .ini configuration files
+- Allows you to read/write .ini configuration files and cache memory
 - Allows you to export/import a datatable from/to JSON or CSV
 - Allows to take screenshots, save and load them into textures
 - It exposes easy to use blueprint functions to handle files in your project